DrDeke/dte_plan_analyzer/README.md

 * Taxes, fees, surcharges, and credits not mentioned on the rate sheet are not accounted for by this script.
 * Fixed monthly service charges are not accounted for by this script.
 * Dollar and kWh amounts are truncated to integers near the end of the script (after all the accumulation has occurred).
+* Critical Peak Events are not ccounted in D1.8 Dyanmic Peak Pricing plan

 # Known Bugs/Limitations/Caveats
 * The 17 kWh/day tiering logic for the D1 standard plan is only computed to an hourly basis here.
 On actual DTE bills, the 17 kWh threshold is exact.